Financial support (pre-entry)

 What features seem to be important?

-It is important to raise awareness of financial support among potential beneficiaries, but several studies have shown that information alone is not likely to influence student behaviour (French & Oreopoulos, 2017).
+Several other studies have shown that information alone is not likely to influence student behaviour (French & Oreopoulos, 2017).
 Instead, students need help to proactively navigate the available support (Moore et al., 2013; Scott-Clayton; 2015).
 Financial support might best be coupled with other forms of engagement from HE providers – for more information, see multi-intervention outreach.

 Evidence also suggests the use of solely merit-based support programmes (i.e. support for students who meet certain academic eligibility criteria) can have a negative impact on students from low-income backgrounds.
-This is possibly because students with high attainment are typically from more advantaged backgrounds (Herbaut & Geven, 2019; Younger et al. 2018).
+This may be because students with high attainment are typically from more advantaged backgrounds (Herbaut & Geven, 2019; Younger et al. 2018).
 Therefore, this kind of support needs to be targeted at students from low-income backgrounds with requisite levels of attainment to be effective.

 What don’t we know